hazelcast/hazelcast/hazelcast-documentation/src/GettingStarted.md

 -   Unzip it and add the `lib/hazelcast.jar` to your class path.

+-	Deploy the `mancenter-`*version*`.war` included in the ZIP file to your web server, to be able to use the Management Center.

 -	Following code will start the first node and create and use `customers` map and queue.

 ```java
 import com.hazelcast.config.Config;